 - Distance.
 We ensure more space by limiting the number of guests in the exhibitions at any given time.
 We have also provided social distancing precautions and introduced one-way traffic at narrow passageways.
 Furthermore, we have created extra space in arrival areas by separating ticket sales from the museum shops.

 - Increased supervision.
 With additional staffing, help is always near by.
 If you have any questions or need guidance during your visit, you are of course very welcome to contact the staff at the museum - remember to keep a distance.

 - Cleaning and hygiene.
 We make sure to clean more frequently at the museum during this time.
 Contact surfaces, which are exposed to frequent touch, are cleaned several times daily, and there is hand sanitizer available at entrances and exits, in the exhibitions, ticket sales, café and shop.

 - Online ticket sales and booking.
-To ensure more space and avoid a queue for the new popular exhibition 'King of Dinosaurs' at Øster Voldgade, we encourage everyone to plan their visit to the museum from home by purchasing a time slot ticket online through our webshop.
+To ensure more space and avoid a queue for the new popular exhibition 'King of Dinosaurs' and 'Wildlife Photographer of the Year' at Øster Voldgade, we encourage everyone to plan their visit to the museum from home by purchasing a time slot ticket online through our webshop.
 Tickets can be booked four months in advance.